PecanProject/betydbdoc-dataentry/bulk_upload.md

 stored in the species table that might uniquely identify a particular species (the `AcceptedSymbol` attribute, for example).

-In this sections, we specify, for each attribute, how to refer to the attribute value, whether or not the attribute can be specified interactively or must be specified in the data file, and what criteria are used to match values specified in the data file with existing table entries in the database.
+In these sections, we specify, for each attribute, how to refer to the attribute value, whether or not the attribute can be specified interactively or must be specified in the data file, and what criteria are used to match values specified in the data file with existing table entries in the database.

 1. Citation

-    -   If only one citation for the entire dataset exists, it may be specified interactively by choosing a citation on the citations page instead of including citation information in the CSV file.
+    -   If the entire dataset pertains to a single citation, that citation may be specified interactively by choosing a citation on the citations page instead of including citation information in the CSV file.

-    -   Otherwise, specify the citation in the CSV file, either by doi or by author, year, and title.
+    -   Otherwise, specify the citations in the CSV file, either by DOI or by author, year, and title.

     -   If a DOI is available for all citations in the data set, the